Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

 Other employers who accept 2.2s

 Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.
-For example, did you know that two of the UK government’s intelligence agencies, GCHQ and MI5, accept graduates with 2.2s into its technology roles.
+For example, the UK government’s intelligence agency MI5 accepts graduates with 2.2s into its technology roles.
 Or you could try the NHS health informatics management graduate scheme, which has previously accepted 2.2s.
-TESCO asks for 2.2s or above for its technology graduate programmes.
+Tesco asks for 2.2s or above for its technology graduate programmes.

 A handful of graduate IT employers specify minimum A level grades or UCAS points that candidates must have in order to apply, in addition to a 2.1 degree.
-Alfa, Close Brothers and TPP are some current examples, and you can check other employers’ careers websites.
+Alfa and TPP are some current examples.

 If you don’t have mitigating circumstances but think you have lots of highly relevant work experience or lots of experience of the technical skills they require, for example, you could contact HR or the graduate recruitment team and see whether they recommend you apply.
 Bear in mind that your experience, top uni grades or whatever else you are trying to persuade the employer with needs to be exceptional and you need evidence of it.
 You must also avoid coming across as over-confident or entitled to a graduate job with them.
 Plenty of IT employers don’t specify A level grades or UCAS points at all, so it may be a better use of your time to just apply to those employers instead.